-The following is a discussion of the material U.S. federal income tax considerations applicable to us and is the opinion of Vinson & Elkins L.L.P., our U.S. counsel, insofar as it relates to matters of U.S. and is the opinion of our Counsel is dependent on the accuracy of factual representations made by us to them, including descriptions of our operations contained herein.
+The following is a discussion of the material U.S. federal income tax considerations applicable to us and is the opinion of Vinson & Elkins L.L.P., our U.S. counsel, insofar as it relates to matters of U.S. federal income tax law and legal conclusions with respect to those matters.
+The opinion of our counsel is dependent on the accuracy of representations made by us to them, including descriptions of our operations contained herein.
 This discussion is based upon provisions of the Code as in effect on the date of this prospectus, existing final and temporary regulations thereunder ("Treasury Regulations"), and current administrative rulings and court decisions, all of which are subject to change, possibly with retroactive effect.
 Changes in these authorities may cause the tax consequences to vary substantially from the consequences described below.
-In addition, the opinion of our U.S. counsel is not binding on the U.S. Intern al Revenue Service or any court.
+In addition, the opinion of our U.S. counsel is not binding on the U.S. Internal Reven ue Service or any court.
 The following discussion is for general information purposes only and does not purport to be a comprehensive description of all of the U.S. federal income tax considerations applicable to us.